myffs/FNF-BitEnigne/README.md

 ## Friday Night Funkin' - Bit Enigne

-A engine that is really bad,yeah,really bad you can also find this engine on [gamejolt.](https://gamejolt.com/games/bit-engine/747004) Also,dont get carried away cause of how fucking bad the engine is.
+A engine that made a OG mod [Vs shrek 6 DEMO ](https://github.com/LilDrippyMyFnf/Vs-Shrek-6-DEMO),this engine is really bad,yeah,really bad you can also find this engine on [gamejolt.](https://gamejolt.com/games/bit-engine/747004) Also,dont get carried away cause of how fucking bad the engine is.
 ## inspiration from